 Knowing the probability of customer churn lets you create targeted loyalty campaigns aimed at the segment with the highest chances of attrition.
 Churn analysis provides valuable insights on the risk and level of outflow (both client and money) as well as the ability to manage these factors.

 At Intellias, we help provide churn assessment in a tight cooperation with you.
 We provide a detailed report on key factors that make customers leave.
 We conduct the assessment based on both industry and company peculiarities, defining segments at the highest churn risk.
-Our experts validate data, eliminate anomalies, and help customers remove errors in data collection and storage processes.
+Our experts validate data, eliminate anomalies, and help customers remove errors in data collection and storage processes with the help of retail software designservices.

 If you fail to nurture existing customers, don’t know how to analyze retail data, or want to perform customer churn prediction with machine learning, contact Intellias.
-Our retail software development experts will make your business profit with ML-based models that will help you engage customers and optimize ROI.
+Our retail software development experts will make your business profit with ML-based models and powereful eCommerce supply chain solutions that will help you engage customers and optimize ROI.